Drager Apollo Anesthesia MachineFebruary 13, 2019

 This anesthesia machine weighs around 365 pounds and is easily transportable on a set of four casters, that can lock into place to securely stay in one location during surgeries.
 Integrated power backup happens at least every 30 and 90 minutes depending on the ventilation parameters.
 An external fresh gas outlet is optional.

 The ventilator is electronically operated and electronically controlled.
-The operating modes are manual, spontaneous, volume, pressure mode, and synchronized volume control ventilation, pressure controlled ventilation, and volume guaranteed ventilation with options of pressure support and volume autoflow.
+The operating modes are manual, spontaneous, volume, pressure mode, synchronized volume control ventilation, pressure controlled ventilation, and volume guaranteed ventilation with options of pressure support and volume autoflow.

 There are many inputs for control changes.
-These input values include pressure limitation PMAX & PINSP, PEEP, tidal volume, trigger, breathing frequency, breathing time ratio, inspiratory time, inspiratory pause and flow, system leakage tightness and integrated safety functions.
+These input values include pressure limitation PMAX & PINSP, PEEP, tidal volume, trigger, breathing frequency, breathing time ratio, inspiratory time, inspiratory pause and flow, system leakage tightness, and integrated safety functions.